MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/HowTo_AutomaticRotation.md

 ---
 title: How to manage automatic rotation and scaling
-description: Demonstrates how to manage rotation and scaling based on device orientation
+description: Demonstrates how to manage rotation and scaling based on device orientation.
 requireMSLicense: true
 ---